-Below are a few key principles that we have seen our most successful clients follow when launching their products.
-We use Airbnb as an illustration to bring each lesson to life.
-We hope you find the lessons useful as you approach building a product your users will love.
+Below are a few key principles that our most successful clients follow when launching their products.
+A quick note: We use Airbnb as an illustration to bring each lesson to life.
+We hope you find the lessons useful as you learn how to build a software product your users will love.

 Airbnb started because the founders needed to earn some extra money and decided to do so by renting out a mattress in their living room.
 Solving their own problem first gave them an intimate understanding of (at least one segment of) their target customers, which helped them to identify and address many of the early-stage challenges with their platform.

-It is perfectly feasible to build a great product that solves someone else’s problems.
-Naturally you will want to interview your users about their needs so you can best address them.
+If you're wondering how to build a software product that solves someone else's needs, simply interview your target users about their needs so you can best address them.
 There is a subtle but critical lesson in these early conversations: make sure to focus on the problems they face, not the solutions they suggest.

 This principle is illustrated by Henry Ford’s quote: “If I had asked people what they wanted, they would have said faster horses.”
 Your audience knows their problem (get to places faster), but because they may not understand the full range of possible solutions, they often describe the solution that is most obvious to them.